Spread betting vs CFD trading

 The traders’ prediction was correct, and the market moved to a new buy price level of 20255 and a sell price level of 20245.
 The trader decides to close the position by selling at the new sell price of 20245.
 In total, the market moved 90 points, which gives the trader a profit of £90.

-To calculate this, the trader will take the closing price minus the opening prices multiplied by the stake amount ((20245 – 20155) x £1).
+To calculate this, the trader will take the closing price minus the opening price multiplied by the stake amount ((20245 – 20155) x £1).

-The spread is already covered in the trade's opening and closing price, and no extra commissions need to be paid.
-If a trader decides to keep the trade open overnight, additional fees will be payable.
+The spread is already covered in the trade’s opening and closing prices, and no extra commissions need to be paid.
+However, additional fees will be payable if a trader decides to keep the trade open overnight.

 CFD trading example

-CFDs typically have a smaller spread than spread betting, and the prices usually appear in US dollars.
-So, the buy price for Apple will be $201.51, and the sell price will be $201.49.
+CFDs in general have a smaller spread than spread betting, and the prices usually appear in US dollars.
+So, let’s again assume the buy price for Apple is $201.51, and the sell price will be $201.49.
 The trader decides to go long and buy 10 CFDs at $201.51.

 The prediction was correct, and the price rose to a new buy price of $211.51 and a sell price of $211.49.
 The trader decides to close the position at the new sell price of $211.49, with a difference in price valuation of $9.98.

-To calculate the profits, the trader will multiply the difference in price by the number of CFDs they bought.
-In this case, $9.98 x 10 CFDs will give them a profit of $99.80.
+To calculate the profits, the trader multiplies the difference in price by the number of CFDs they bought.
+In this case, $9.98 x 10 CFDs gives them a profit of $99.80.

 Some brokers automatically convert the profits into the currency of the country where the trader is based; otherwise, they might have to do it themselves.